Chaac: Mythology

 The rain deity is a patron of agriculture.
-A well-known myth in which the Chaacs (or related Rain and Lightning deities) have an important role to play is about the opening of the mountain in which the maize was hidden.
+A well-known myth involving the Chaacs (or related rain and lightning deities) is about the opening of the mountain where the maize was hidden.
 In Tzotzil mythology, the rain deity also figures as the father of nubile women representing maize and vegetables.
 In some versions of the Qʼeqchiʼ myth of Sun and Moon, the rain deity Choc (or Chocl) 'Cloud' is the brother of Sun; together they defeat their aged adoptive mother and her lover.
 Later, Chaac commits adultery with his brother's wife and is duly punished; his tears of agony give origin to the rain.
 Versions of this myth show the rain deity Chac in his war-like fury, pursuing the fleeing Sun and Moon, and attacking them with his lightning bolts.

+In some mythologies, it is believed that water and clouds are formed within the Earth in caves and cenotes and then carried into the sky by deities such as Chaac.
+Classic period Maya sources also suggest that Chaac was the god who opened the mountain containing maize, using his lightning axe, K'awiil.

 Iconography

 Chaac is usually depicted with a human body showing reptilian or amphibian scales, and with a non-human head evincing fangs and a long, pendulous nose.
 In the Classic style, a shell serves as his ear ornament.
-He often carries a shield and a lightning axe, the axe being personified by a closely related deity, God K, called Bolon Dzacab in Yucatec.
+He often carries a shield and a lightning axe, the axe being personified by a closely related deity, K'awiil, called Bolon Dzacab in Yucatec.
 The Classic Chaac sometimes shows features of the Central Mexican (Teotihuacan) precursor of Tlaloc.